allen-cell-animated/medyan/README.md

 This code is distributed under [the license](license.txt) found in this directory, `license.txt`.

-The main authors of the code are the following:
+The original authors of the code are the following:

 | Name                 |  Email                |
 |----------------------|-----------------------|